×

 From Frost Giant to Asgardian

-Odin revealed that centuries prior, he led the Asgardians into battle against Laufey's forces and ultimately prevailed.
+Odin reveals that centuries prior, he led the Asgardians into battle against Laufey's forces and ultimately prevailed.
 In defeat, however, Laufey abandoned his child.
 Odin took the little one in and raised him as his own.
 He hoped that one day, Loki's dual parentage might help unite the two rival realms, with Loki taking his birth father's place as king of Jotunheim while still being loyal to Odin.
 It would be a long time before Loki truly understood his origins, and his father's love for him.

 Life on Asgard

-Though we've not seen much of Loki's youth on Asgard, we do know he and his brother had a contentious relationship.
+Though we've never seen much of Loki's youth on Asgard, we do know that he and his brother had a contentious relationship.
 Loki's penchant for mischief emerged early on: In the madcap "Thor: Ragnarok," we learn of several of his childhood antics, including the time he turned himself into a snake to bait his brother into a vicious stabbing.
 Thor wasn't without his own wicked sense of humor, though — he often used Loki as bait himself as part of their "get help" ruse, in which they feigned distress to escape trouble.

 Fight for the throne